Registration Overview for New Spring into Tandon Students

 You are required to complete an online, instructional package in order to be cleared to enroll in classes by your academic advisor.
 This tutorial will provide you with information on your first-year courses, highlighting how they are connected to your intended major, while explaining how to select and enroll in the appropriate courses for your major.
 A quiz will be a part of this instructional experience, designed to reinforce the critical elements of the enrollment process.

-Registration for the spring 2021 semester will begin the week of December 7th.
+Registration for the spring 2024 semester will begin later this fall.
 As a reminder, you must complete the following modules to be cleared for registration:

 - Pre-registration Tutorial